Learning How to Sell More Art Is a Critical Skill.

 Never sell with what’s in your wallet.

-If you sell based on your personal perception of how much money is in your wallet at the moment of the sale, you are losing money nearly every time.
+Get used to the fact you are going to sell your original art to folks who have more money than you.
+Never project your feelings about how much money is in your wallet at the moment of the sale.
+It’s a sure way to lose a sale nearly every time.
 You cannot presume to know what a buyer’s ability or budget is.
 You can assume they are fully capable of telling you no if they cannot or do not want to accept your offer.

 How big is too big?
 Beyond being ridiculous, there is no offer too big.
 What is wrong with saying, “I can make you three groupings of three pieces each.”
 Go on to explain the design virtues of clusters of three.
 You can tell how great the Feng Shui value in such groupings can improve a home or office, or whatever makes sense for you and that buyer at the moment.

-Spend some time to think about constructing at least two separate offers such as the above example and work on them so you are comfortable with the notion and equally comfortable with presenting them.
+Spend some time to think about constructing at least two separate offers such as the above example and work on them, so you are comfortable with the notion and presenting it to them.
 Then practice so when you make such an offer that they come out naturally and comfortably.

 I promise you these two things.